 The actions in this plan are grouped under the seven key focus areas, but many of them support more than one.
 In this way, the key focus areas are mutually-reinforcing, and together support systemic workforce and sector development.

-The key focus areas are underpinned by an evidence base from Building from Strength, the and the practice wisdom and experience of sector partners.
+The key focus areas are underpinned by an evidence base from Building from Strength, the 2017 Census and the practice wisdom and experience of sector partners.
 Strengthening the Foundations has been developed using a gendered and intersectional lens.
 The Rolling Action Plans that succeed Strengthening the Foundations will incorporate emerging evidence, build on what works and map out the next steps to respond to the changing specialist family violence response and prevention systems.

 As Building from Strength is a 10-year industry plan, achieving its vision will require carefully prioritised, sequenced and sustained work.
 It is therefore important that this first Rolling Action plan focuses on putting the foundations in place and addressing evidence gaps to inform the next steps to be taken in future Rolling Action plans.